autowarefoundation/autoware.universe/control/mpc_lateral_controller/README.md

 | lateral error w.r.t the modified reference, feeding MPC module | [5]    |
 | lateral error w.r.t the original reference, feeding mpc.cpp    | [22]   |

+Note: The default error output for each signal is -1.

 ### How to tune MPC parameters

 #### Set kinematics information